zenilist/CollegeAdmissionsSystem/README.md

-# CollegeAdmissionsSystem

 # **370 Project Group 1**
 ## **Part A**
 ## **Team Members**
- Aviraj Kar |
+1. Aviraj Kar
- Omar Abdullah |
- Muhammad Umair Jamil |
+1. Muhammad Umair Jamil
+1. Omar Abdullah
- Suraj Gurung |
+1. Suraj Gurung
- Ankita KC |
+1. Ankita KC
- Jurgen Dashi |
+1. Jurgen Dashi
- Shiao Chen
+1. Shiao Chen
 ## **Purpose:**
 After researching and completing some student surveys throughout our college my team and I have come to the conclusion of creating a software that can solve problems and complexities faced by all students throughout CUNY colleges.